 - Care tag located at the top of flat sheet

-I thought the Stone color was really luxurious looking.
-In the natural light it had a blue sheen to it and overall it reminded me of nice sheets I’d find at a high-end spa.
+The Stone color was really luxurious looking, and in the natural light it had a blue sheen to it and overall it reminded me of nice sheets I’d find at a high-end spa.

 Compared to other bamboo sheets I’ve reviewed, the Linenspa sheets felt heavier as soon as I got them out of the package.
 I put them in a delicate cold wash and when they came out wet they were even heavier and almost stiff.
 This reminded me of the Brielle Home sheets I’ve reviewed.